 For example, older equipment, limited services in their contracts (i.e., no bundle), and shorter contracts can also indicate high churn risks.
 Reducing the churn rate means learning to identify indicators and address them faster than competing services.
 Most providers of OTT and related digital services will benefit from the following strategies:

 Track subscriber behaviors to determine when they’re likely to unsubscribe.
 If a consumer primarily watches only one show, and that show’s season is set to end soon, proactively promote similar content to keep them engaged.
 This will require advanced user analytics and, just as importantly, the agility to act upon the data.

 2. Targeting Customers with Personalized Bundles

 Advanced analytics also make it easier to personalize offers and bundles.
 Package discounts can appeal to those looking to lower monthly bills.
-New channels can entice fans of certain programs.
+New channels can entice fans of specific programs.
 And non-video services — think connected home options — make attractive bundles even more valuable.

 3. Using AI for Timely Content Recommendations

 AI-driven algorithms are necessary for providing timely, relevant recommendations.
 Netflix does this quite well, recommending movies and shows based on recently viewed content.
 However, with more advanced AI systems, content suppliers can provide recommendations based on more than content, such as demographics.